The 10 Best Mountains to Climb in England

 Helvellyn, Lake District

 If you want to enjoy the mesmerizing views stretching from Wales to Scotland, then you need to be at the top of this mountain.
-Trust me, it is worth putting all that effort into reaching to the top.
+Trust me, it is worth putting all that effort into reaching the top.
 Helvellyn is 3,000 feet high and is ranked as the third highest peak in England.
 Over the years, many avid climbers have successfully trekked to the top through Striding Edge, having a narrow track with huge drops on both sides.
 Here, you also get to enjoy a variety of hiking routes that are both easy and difficult, making climbing this mountain that much more interesting.

 Ingleborough, Yorkshire Dales

 With an elevation of 2,372 feet, this mountain has been ranked at the second position in the Yorkshire Dales.
-If you want to have a brush with the remains of huts built during Iron Age, then you will have to gather all your strength to reach the top of the mountain.
+If you want to have a brush with the remains of huts built during the Iron Age, then you will have to gather all your strength to reach the top of the mountain.
 If you want to save your energy to climb other mountains as well, then at least make sure you wander towards the western side to witness the White Scars, a huge limestone plateau.
 You can also explore the White Scar Caves.

 Scafell Pike, Lake District